 Get the full introduction with a tour of the historical Het Schip community housing project, then gawk at Het Scheepvaarthuis (now the high-end Hotel Amrâth), and find more treasures in the Amsterdam Zuid district (including the Olympic Stadium).

 In the city center, blockbuster movie theater Pathé Tuschinski mixes the Amsterdam School with the other biggest architectural styles of the day: Art Deco, Art Nouveau, and De Stijl.

 Daily tours reveal all the details, including the heartbreaking story of the man who founded the movie palace and gave it his name, and the role the building played during the Nazi occupation.

 Modern architecture lovers, meanwhile, should head to the Eastern Docklands.

-There, architecture tours will introduce you to landmark buildings like “The Whale,” the quirky bridges of Javaeiland and environs, and Borneo-eiland’s Scheepstimmermanstraat, where architects were given free reign on a series of houses, the star attraction of which was built around a tree.More Info (click to expand)
+There, architecture tours will introduce you to landmark buildings like “The Whale,” the quirky bridges of Javaeiland and environs, and Borneo-eiland’s Scheepstimmermanstraat, where architects were given free reign on a series of houses, the star attraction of which was built around a tree.More Info (click to show all)